-This report also details where Alabama stands in education.
+This report also details where Georgia stands in education.
 You and your state can take pride in these highlights on key outcomes measures and policy implementation.

-Notable outcomes in Alabama
+Notable outcomes in Georgia

-- The state-funded pre-K program met all 10 of the nationally recognized standards of quality one of six programs in the nation to do so. - The ninth-grade enrollment bulge shrank, indicating eighth-graders are more prepared to make transitions to ninth and then 10th grade. - The percentage of ninth-graders progressing to 12th grade in four years increased.
+- The state is one of seven states in the nation to serve more than half of its 4-year-olds in state-funded pre-K. - Eighth-graders outpaced the nation in gains in reading achievement on NAEP at the Proficient level. - The ninth-grade enrollment bulge shrank, indicating eighth-graders are more prepared to make transitions to ninth and then 10th grade.